 Friction: Friction is the opposing force to the shear force.
 This can cause microscopic and macroscopic tissue trauma, specifically when the patient is being moved across the support surface.

 In addition, moisture from incontinence, perspiration or exudate can increase the coefficient of friction between the skin and the surface, making it more susceptible to friction damage.
-Increased moisture also can weaken the bonds between epitheleal cells, resulting in skin maceration, which also makes the skin more susceptible to pressure, shear, and friction damage.
+Increased moisture also can weaken the bonds between epithelial cells, resulting in skin maceration, which also makes the skin more susceptible to pressure, shear, and friction damage.

 - Immobility or limited mobility